emacsmirror/git-timemachine/README.md

 ### How do I "rollback" to the currently visited revision?

 Just use your normal `write-file` and supply the file name of your choice.
 Be aware that you might be throwing away local uncommitted changes to the file in question.
 If you don't want to use you muscle memory to write the file you can map `write-file` to something short and sweet in `git-timemachine-mode-map`.

+### Native compilation

+If you're having trouble using git-timemachine with native compilation turned on, possible together with a treesit enhanched mode such as python-ts-mode and get an error, try disabling native compilation for git-timemachine as it might help.